macdougt/MLIntroduction/session-4/README.md

 ## 1. Accuracy so far and how to improve it

 So far we managed to get accuracy in the range of 70% (+/- 3), which is OK but not great.
-It is a good time to think why is that why we do not have better accuracy?
-It is All about data, our training sample is too small compared to the problem we are trying to tackle.
-Oh, OK then let's have more samples, this is easier said than done, deep learning has a hunger to data and getting clean labeled samples is time and money consuming task.
+It is a good time to reflect and ask why that is and why we do not have better accuracy?
+It is *all* about data, our training sample is too small compared to the problem we are trying to tackle.
+Oh, OK then let's use more samples, this is easier said than done, deep learning has a hunger for data and getting clean labeled samples is both money and time consuming.

 What if there is a way to automatically manufacture samples?
 Yes, there is, in session 2 we used the method [ImageDataGenerator](https://github.com/mohmiim/MLIntroduction/tree/master/session-2#2-loading-images-training-set-using-tensorflow "Image data Generator") to load our training samples, but this method can do more, it can do Data augmentation based on the parameters we use.